rjankovic/bifabrik/docs/tutorial/quickstart.md

 import bifabrik as bif

 # set the configuration
-bif.cfg.csv.delimiter = ';'
+bif.config.csv.delimiter = ';'
-bif.cfg.csv.decimal = ','
+bif.config.csv.decimal = ','

 # the configuration will be applied to all these loads
 bif.fromCsv("Files/CsvFiles/dimBranch.csv").toTable('DimBranch').run()